azulverdosa/dog-umentation_page/README.md

 ---

 This project was to build a single page website that was a documentation page.
 I got a little creative and focused more on the topic for documentiation that I probably should have.
-This project was part of the [Free Code Camp](https://www.freecodecamp.org/) coding basics courses and was one of the first projects I ever built.
+This project was part of the [FreeCodeCamp](https://www.freecodecamp.org/) coding basics courses and was one of the first projects I ever built.

 ## Technologies Used